itamargran/APIEnrichment/README.md

 An enrichment service build on the external Overpass API.

-The repo contains a REST API with single endpoint, that recieves data regarding a location (defined by latitude and longitude) and adds the number of schools in that area.
+The repo contains a REST API with single endpoint, that recieves data regarding a location (defined by latitude and longitude) and adds the number of schools within a boundong box sized 1km-2km around it.

 ## Setup
  ```